Missouri Stream Team

 Contact us at (314) 436-8710 for more information.

-In the interest of public health, the March 21, 2020 Confluence Trash Bash is postponed out of concern for the spread of COVID-19.
-Organizers are looking at options for rescheduling the event for later in the year and hope to make an announcement of a new Trash Bash date in the near future.
+In the interest of public health, out of concern for the spread of COVID-19, organizers are postponing planning the 2021 Confluence Trash Bash at this time.
 Until then, thank you for your support of the Confluence Trash Bash.
-We look forward to seeing you at a later, safer date!

 Visit the Open Space Council website at www.openspacestl.org to learn more about one of the country’s largest and longest running river restoration projects.
 Volunteers clean the Meramec River and its tributaries, removing trash and debris from littering and dumping.